Management and Control

 - the Association executive allows it as a special case.

-- All changes to a team’s roster must be registered with the Association Registrar, in writing, before they become official.
+- All changes to a team’s roster must be registered with the Association Registrar or Administrator, in writing via email to firstname.lastname@example.org, before they become official.

-- Any or all forms can be obtained from the Association Registrar or Association website.
+- Any or all forms can be obtained from the Association Registrar or Administrator.

-- It is the responsibility of the teams’ manager to submit ALL changes to the Association Registrar.
+- It is the responsibility of the teams’ manager to submit ALL changes to the Association Registrar or Administrator.

 - Players must be registered online and paid in full forty-eight (48) hours before they are eligible to play.